On algebraic structures of the Hochschild complex: Hochschild complex

-In this article we show that under some kind of Poincar\'e duality condition this Gerstanhaber structure is part of a BV structure. \begin{definition} (Batalin-Vilkovisky algebra) A BV-algebra is a Gerstenhaber algebra $(A^*,\cdot,[-,-])$ with a degree one operator $\Delta: A^*\rightarrow A^{*+1}$ whose deviation from being a derivation for the product $\cdot$ is the bracket $[-,-]$, \textit{i.e.}
+In this article we show that under some kind of Poincar\'e duality condition this Gerstenhaber structure is part of a BV-structure. \begin{definition} (Batalin-Vilkovisky algebra) A \emph{BV-algebra} is a Gerstenhaber algebra $(A^*,\cdot,[-,-])$ with a degree $+1$ operator $\Delta: A^*\rightarrow A^{*+1}$ whose deviation from being a derivation for the product $\cdot$ is the bracket $[-,-]$, i.e.